-"Next, learned Senior Counsel contended that this court is competent to hear the petition on the basis of Section 108 of the new Constitution of the Republic of Malawi, which provides that the High Court "shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law."--- It is to be observed, however, that although this is the position, the High Court has to look at the matter from a practical point of view.
+"Next, learned Senior Counsel contended that this court is competent to hear the petition on the basis of Section 108 of the new Constitution of the Republic of Malawi, which provides that the High Court "shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law."
+The section is very clear and I would agree with learned Counsel that with such extensive jurisdiction and powers conferred upon it by the Constitution, which is the supreme law of the land, the High Court is competent to hear divorce petitions, even in cases involving a customary marriage as in the present case.

+It is to be observed, however, that although this is the position, the High Court has to look at the matter from a practical point of view.
 In my judgment, it would be both inappropriate and wrong for the High Court to proceed and assume jurisdiction over proceedings which fall within the jurisdiction of a subordinate court simply because the High Court has, as we have just seen, unlimited original jurisdiction.
 Such an approach would create confusion, as parties would be left to their whims to bring proceedings willy-nilly in the High Court or in a subordinate court, as they pleased.
 This would also open the flood gates for trivial cases to come before the High Court.
-In short, the High Court should recognise the subordinate courts and decline jurisdiction in matters over which the subordinate courts have jurisdiction unless exceptional circumstances exist which necessitate or require its intervention, that is, the intervention of the High Court.
+In short, the High Court should recognise the subordinate courts and decline jurisdiction in matters over which the subordinate courts have decline jurisdiction in matters over which the subordinate courts have jurisdiction, unless exceptional circumstances exist which necessitate or require its intervention, that is, the intervention of the High Court.

 As to what would amount to exceptional circumstances, that should, in the final analysis, depend on the facts of the particular case; things like if the case were shown to be too complicated for the subordinate court, or that the cost of having the case tried in such courts would be unduly excessive, or that the trial of the case would inevitably be delayed if undertaken in such subordinate court, may amount to exceptional circumstances which might justify the intervention of the High Court to exercise original jurisdiction.
-The examples here are not exhaustive---
+The examples here are not exhaustive.